Disney World vs Disneyland: Honest Family Guide (2026)

 Side-by-Side Comparison

 Before we get into the details, here's a high-level look at how these two resorts stack up.
 Some of these categories have a clear winner.
 Others?
-It genuinely depends on your family.
+It depends on your family.

 | Category | Disney World | Disneyland | Edge |